DataExMachina-dev/side-eye-public/docs/content/walkthrough/_index.md

 time of the snapshot there is such a slow RPC in-flight (or maybe multiple of them?).
-Cross-checking the client-side stack trace with the [source code](https://github.com/DataExMachina-dev/side-eye-demos/blob/f29ecfdda0b1cf6374417bcc3111bb6be87b6ff1/slow-rpc/client/client.go#L38-L50), we see that the `runClient` calls `rpcClient.GetInfo` in a loop.
+Cross-checking the client-side stack trace with the [source code](https://github.com/DataExMachina-dev/side-eye-demos/blob/f29ecfdda0b1cf6374417bcc3111bb6be87b6ff1/slow-rpc/client/client.go#L38-L50), we see that `runClient` calls `rpcClient.GetInfo` in a loop.
 The first question is – can we get our hands on a slow `GetInfo` request (i.e. a `GetInfo` request that has been blocked for a while)?
-We could attempt several ways of answering this; one way is to click on the GetInfo cell in the flame graph in order to focus the visualization on goroutines that have a specific stack prefix, and then to switch to the stacks view that has more info on the goroutines.
+We could attempt several ways of answering this; one way is to click on the `GetInfo` cell in the flame graph in order to focus the visualization on goroutines that have a specific stack prefix, and then to switch to the stacks view that has more info on the goroutines.